by Bob Jensen

 Fall arrives in different places at different times, but when it gets to northern pike and musky country, anglers who like to chase these top-line predators know that the odds for getting bit are good, and chances are as good as they get for a trophy.
 If you like to catch pike and musky, now and for the next few weeks is a good time to do so.
 Here’s how you can get in on the action.

-We sometimes think of pike and musky as being very similar fish, and there certainly similarities.
+We sometimes think of pike and musky as being very similar fish, and they’re certainly similar.
 One similarity is that the fish will generally be shallower in the spring and fall and deeper during the summer.
-The best lakes are often the deeper lakes that have oily baitfish such as tullibee, cisco and the like.
+The best lakes are often the deeper lakes that have oily baitfish such as tullibee, cisco, and the like.
 In the summer the tullibee and cisco are in the deep water, usually suspended, and the predators hang out around them.
 These baitfish are fall spawners.
 They move shallow when Mother Nature tells them to do so, and the predators follow.

 My favorite fall spots are deep weedbeds and sand/pebble flats that are near deep water.
 The fish will be deeper in clear water, shallower in stained or windblown areas.